How to Diagnose and Fix a Hacked Website: A Complete Guide for 2024

 Website owners who don’t have technical knowledge may find the previous methods difficult.
 If this is the case, it’s best to entrust your hacked website to a cyber security expert.
 This method may be more costly than the other two, but it guarantees a successful cleanup and restoration of your website.

 Luckily, tons of cyber security agencies and specialists offer cleanup services to global customers.
-Some of the best cyber security companies include Sapphire, Palo Alto Networks, and Bugcrowd.
+Some of the best cyber security companies include Palo Alto Networks, and Bugcrowd.
 Alternatively, find a cyber security expert on job search websites like LinkedIn and hire them as an independent contractor.

 When choosing a cyber security company or expert to work with, make sure to: